shrinerb/shrine/README.md

 * `#image_url` – calls `image.url` if attachment is present, otherwise returns nil
 * `#image_attacher` - instance of `Shrine::Attacher` which handles attaching

-In addition to assigning new files, you can also assign already uploaded files:
+In addition to assigning new files, you can also assign already cached files using their JSON representation:

 ```rb
 photo.image = '{"storage":"cache","id":"9260ea09d8effd.jpg","metadata":{...}}'